GregRos/char-info/README.md

 Enabling dead code elimination may require switching to ES2015 native modules.
 You'll need to look at your bundler's documentation for more information.

 ## Imports
-The package has three four paths you can import from:
+The package has three 	paths you can import from:

 1. `char-info/ascii`, which contains indicator functions for ASCII characters and character codes.
 2. `char-info/unicode`, which contain the special Unicode character indicators.